 If your issue is due to a low GPA, then taking classes elsewhere will not resolve the issue.
 In fact, as you can see from the table above, if you earn more credits, the minimum GPA you must earn is higher, so taking classes somewhere else might make the situation worse.

-It is important to talk with your academic adviser to determine what is best in your situation.
+It is important to talk with your academic advisor to determine what is best in your situation.

 What about my academic standing at the School of Arts and Sciences?